-These have to be applied for by contacting the London Borough of Merton (you must apply for these before or during the summer holidays to be ready for September).
+If you applied for Free School Meals at primary school and your child was entitled the London Borough of Merton will notify us prior to the term starting.
 Unlike primary schools, high schools do not accept Free School Meal Forms.
 You must deal direct with the London Borough of Merton who then inform us of the student name.